 Keeping blood sugar levels on an even keel is key.
 So this page is filled with mainly edible ideas for oral stimulation.
 The mum who complied these ideas (as they worked for her son) recommend a snack or meal every two hours.
-Beware of intake sugar, and that the beneficial effect of chewingcan wear off if you rely too much on one type of snack.
+Beware of sugar intake, and that the beneficial effect of chewing can wear off if you rely too much on one type of snack.

 You can play with textures, tastes and temperature.

 Have fun exploring!
 And let us know if you have ideas you think we should add to the page.

 Smaller cucumbers is a recent find for me.
 Perhaps it is the size and the harder skin that makes them better than simple cucumber sticks.
 But the difference is discernible.
 I hand them out at play dates to all kids in the house.
 Keep things calm for ...
 5-10mins.

 A small cup of frozen peas is a great snack.
 Small things to pick at, and the cold is good.
 Very orally satisfying.

 The old farmer knew a thing of two about sensory integration.

 Like frozen pea, this is a great sensory oral motor snack.

 Yup - it can be that easy.
 If your kids (or you?) like strong tastes, try drizzling with some lemon.

 Many fresh fruit works well, but apple perhaps the best.
 Biting into a whole apple is great.
 Though slices go down easier for some.